Approximate recoverability and the quantum data processing inequality: Introduction

 Seshadreesan et. al. (\cite{ws}) proved that $\tilde{\Delta}_t(A, B,\phi)$ converges to $D(A|B)-D(\phi(A)|\phi(B))$ as $t\to 1$ and conjectured that $\tilde{\Delta}_t(A, B,\phi)$ is monotonically increasing in $t$, thereby giving inequality \eqref{e4} as a natural consequence.
-Though this has remained open, subsequent research has led to other significant refinements of the data processing inequality.
-Wilde in \cite{mw} used interpolation techniques to prove that where $\mathcal{R}^{t}_{\phi, B}$ is a {\it rotated} Petz recovery map given by for each $t\in\mathbb{R}$.
-At $t=0$, this coincides with the usual Petz recovery map $\mathcal{R}_{\phi, B}$.
-Sutter et. al. (\cite{st}, \cite{bt}) and Junge et. al. (\cite{jw}) have shown the existence of recovery maps $\mathcal{R}^{\prime}$ depending only on $\phi$ and $B$ such that This has recently been generalized to infinite dimensions in \cite{fh} and \cite{fh2}.
+This conjecture inspired a lot of subsequent research, leading to other significant refinements of the data processing inequality.
+Li and Winter discussed it along with some other related conjectures in \cite{lw}, and noted that it is favoured by numerical simulations.
+However, they also disproved a stronger inequality with a counterexample.
+Wilde discussed the conjecture in \cite{mw}, and used interpolation techniques to prove that where $\mathcal{R}^{t}_{\phi, B}$ is a {\it rotated} Petz recovery map given by for each $t\in\mathbb{R}$.
+This coincides with the usual Petz recovery map $\mathcal{R}_{\phi, B}$ at $t=0$.
+Sutter et. al. (\cite{st}, \cite{bt}) and Junge et. al. (\cite{jw}) then took a significant leap to show the existence of recovery maps $\mathcal{R}^{\prime}$ depending only on $\phi$ and $B$ such that This has recently been generalized to infinite dimensions in \cite{fh} and \cite{fh2}.

-An approach to resolve the conjecture can be made by asking whether the map is convex on $[\frac{1}{2},1]$.
+Amidst all the progress surrounding it, the conjecture itself still remained unsolved.
+We note that an approach to resolve it can be made by asking whether the map is log-convex on $[\frac{1}{2},1]$.
 If true, this would imply the monotonicity of $\tilde{\Delta}_t(A, B,\phi)$ and inequality \eqref{e4} as its consequence.
-However, none of this holds, as we give an explicit counterexample with $2\times2$ matrices to disprove inequality \eqref{e4}.
-It should be noted, though, that its classical counterpart is true, a proof of which can be found in \cite{lw}.
+Similar log-convexity results in this paper helped in deducing monotonicity of some R\'enyi generalizations of the relative entropy.
+In section $3$ of this paper, we carry out a detailed analysis with $2\times 2$ matrices to demonstrate why the map in \eqref{e7} might fail to be log-convex, and then give an explicit counterexample to disprove inequality \eqref{e4}.

+It now becomes natural to ask, can we have some approximate recoverability theorems with the Petz map itself?
+The first such result is due to Carlen and Vershynina \cite{cv}.
+Given a $C^{*}$-subalgebra $\mathcal{A}$ of $M_n(\mathbb{C})$ and positive definite density matrices $A$ and $B$, they proved that where $K$ is a constant independent of $A$, and $X\to X_0$ denotes the conditional expectation onto $\mathcal{A}$ (see \cite{cl}).
+Later works by Vershynina \cite{ver}, Gao and Wilde \cite{gw} generalized this to $f$-divergences and optimized $f$-divergences.
+This also includes the sandwiched quasi-relative entropies, which are defined for $t\in (0,1)\cup(1,\infty)$ by

+However, in all these results, the entropy difference is scaled by a factor which is an unbounded function of $A$.
+For example, in Carlen and Vershynina's result, the factor $||A^{-1}||^2$ appears, which cannot be bounded from above by a constant.
+To be precise, we are looking for an inequality to capture the phenomenon of {\it uniform} approximate recoverability.
+Qualitatively, this can be phrased as :